Winter Skin Care Routine for Dry SkinEmaan Shahid

 Winter is a festive time.
 Most people tend to celebrate.
 At the same time, others tend to get cosy and connect with the family.

 Whether you have dry, combination, or oily skin, it is vital to change your skincare routine according to the changing weather.

 Causes of Dry Skin During The Winter Season

 Here are some of the common causes of dry skin in the winter season:

 When temperature changes, there is a change in moisture content in our atmosphere.
-Wood-burning stoves, Central heating systems, fireplaces and heaters reduce dry out your skin’s natural moisture.
+Wood-burning stoves, Central heating systems, fireplaces, and heaters reduce dry out your skin’s natural moisture.
 When you move from warmer indoors to colder outdoors, your skin cells dehydrate and die, leading to skin damage.

 If you live in cold, windy areas with reduced humidity levels, your skin is more prone to dryness.
-Pollution and smog also contribute towards skin dryness.
+Pollution and smog also contribute to skin dryness.
 Ozone depletes your skin’s Vitamin E. Smog increases the chances of skin infections and eczema.